 The Minds of the Old South: Southern Intellectual History, 1700-1877.

 Investigation of the intellectual and cultural history of white and black southern Americans from 1700 through Reconstruction.
 Topics include religious beliefs and practices, literary production and consumption, political and social thought, and relation of southern thought to national and transatlantic developments.
 (Writing-intensive.)
 Prerequisite, one 200-level history course or consent of instructor.
 Maximum enrollment, 20.

 The Soviet Union as a Multi-National State.

 The USSR claimed to be a revolutionary political form: a state based on the voluntary union of workers from over 100 different nationalities.
 The Bolsheviks intended to lead Russian peasants, Kyrgyz nomads and Chechen mountaineers together into the bright Communist future.
 What they actually achieved is another question.
 Explores the concepts of nation, empire and modernization in the Soviet context.
 (Writing-intensive.)
 Prerequisite, 221, 222 or consent of instructor.
+(Same as Russian Studies 345.)
 Maximum enrollment, 20.

 Slavery and the Civil War.

 A study of the causes and consequences of the Civil War, with emphasis on antebellum society, sectional tensions, Abraham Lincoln and military strategy.
 (Writing-intensive.)
 Prerequisite, 251, Africana Studies 101 or consent of instructor.
 Maximum enrollment, 20.

 Seminar on the Sixties.